Synthetixio/SIPs/content/xips/xip-1.md

 - `core-upgrade` (pertaining to proposed protocol upgrades)
 - `integration-upgrade` (for introducing new features to the protocol).

-If the drafted XIP doesn’t align with any existing categories, it is labelled as `misc`.

 #### `requires` header

 XIPs may have a `requires` header, indicating the XIP numbers that this XIP depends on.